marpies/firebase-config-ane/README.md

-# FirebaseConfig
+# Firebase Config

-This extension does not provide any API, it's purpose is to package Firebase configuration resources for Android platform.
+Configuration extension for Adobe AIR apps powered by [Firebase](https://github.com/marpies/firebase-core-ane).
+The extension itself does not provide any API, it's purpose is to package Firebase configuration resources for Android platform.

 ## Getting started